Macuyiko/macuyiko.github.io/content/2024/2024_06_wave_function_collapse.md

     ┏┓             ┗┓┏┓ ┏┛ ┏┛┗┛┃┏┓┃┗┓┏┛┃
 ```

 Though this is still a bit imbalanced topology-wise.
 Perhaps we can do better by looking at repetitions of NxN patterns instead?
 This is quite a challenge to express as an objective.
 Perhaps we can take a different approach: what we want to avoid is having that large areas filled with space on the left, so lets tackle that.
-One obvious way would just be to say that for and NxN area, we disallow that area from being filled up with space:
+One obvious way would just be to say that for any NxN area, we disallow that area from being filled up with space:

 ```python
 # Avoid large space